huimiu/team-central-dashboard/README.md

 ### Step 2: Override methods to customize dashboard layout

-Dashboard class provides some methods that you can override to customize the dashboard layout.
+The `BaseDashboard` class provides some methods that you can override to customize the dashboard layout.
 The following table lists the methods that you can override.

 | Methods     | Function                             |
 | ----------- | ------------------------------------ |